DiRoots-Limited/DiRoots.One.Releases/docs/pages/ViewManager/VM-View-Templates.md

 ### Quick visualization

-Visualize only the selected view templates, by clicking on Hide un-checked.
-You can also visualize only the view templates with associated views, by clicking on Has Associated Views.
+Visualize only the selected View Templates, by clicking on "Hide Unchecked".
+You can also visualize only the View Templates with associated Views, by clicking on "Has Associated Views".

 ![View Templates quick visualization](../../../assets\images\ViewManager\VM-Vt-QuickView.gif)